among/fusus/fusus/docs/about/tech.md

 Alternatively, we also do a plain text export, which is easier as input for text mining tools.

-We can control the html pages very tightly: we can select pages and lines.
+We can control the HTML pages very tightly: we can select pages and lines.

 There are also methods to look to words in lines.